Getting Your Cat to The Veterinarian

 Feliway Wipes are a product offered that contains natural pheromones that are appeasing or calming to cats.
 Feline pheromones have been shown to reduce stress and anxiety in cats by providing calming hormonal signals.
 Feliway makes wipes, plug-ins, and sprays.
 Many veterinary offices now keep a Feliway plug-in inside their cat examination room to reduce stress for your kitty.

 • Try placing blankets inside of the carrier that your cat naturally likes and lays on.

 By placing familiar and comforting blanketing inside the carrier, your cat may feel more comfortable inside of the carrier.

 If your cat is particularly scared or anxious on trips to the veterinarian, it may be worthwhile to consider a drug called gabapentin.
-While commonly used in human medicine for neuropathic pain and to control seizures, it has also been anecdotally shown to reduce anxiety in cats.
+While commonly used in human medicine for neuropathic pain and for the control of seizures, it has also been anecdotally shown to reduce anxiety in cats.
 Gabapentin is not a true sedative and should not cause profound sedation, but it may help “take the edge” off before a stressful trip to the veterinary office.
 If you think Gabapentin may be beneficial for your cat, we recommend calling our office so a member of our Veterinary Team can discuss its use with you.
 Please note, first-time clients will need to have the first examination before Gabapentin can be legally prescribed for future visits.
 Human formulations of Gabapentin should not be given to cats without first consulting with your veterinarian.

 Think your cat has a hard time going to the vet?
 You’re not alone.
 Fortunately, there are strategies to reduce the anxiety some cats experience when being placed in a carrier, leaving the house, or traveling to the vet.
 For more information or to schedule an appointment, please call one of our offices today.